 Compression fractures of the spine are most commonly caused by osteoporosis, although they can also occur due to trauma or tumors of the spine.
 These fractures typically cause mild to severe back pain that may be debilitating.
 Preventing spinal fractures and the associated back pain can be done by strengthening the bones and the muscles that surround them.
-Undergoing osteoporosis treatments is also a good way to help prevent back pain and fractures.
+Undergoing osteoporosis treatments are also a good way to help prevent back pain and fractures.

 Eat a Balanced Diet